tomstorey/m68k_bare_metal/README.md

 Other than that, you just start writing code and run `make`!
 I think that's pretty simple.

 ## How To Use
-There are two different "build environment flavours" that you can choose from:
+There are some different "build environment flavours" that you can choose from:

  - **standalone**: this is a build that will run by itself on your system.
-It will include a exception vector table (EVT), and program code (crt0, your code, read only/constant data, initialised variables)
+It will include a exception vector table (EVT), and program code (crt0, your code, read only/constant data, initialised variables).
  - **application**: this is a build that might, for example, run along side a standalone build.
-This kind of build includes all of the above with the exception of a pared down crt0 and excludes the EVT
+This kind of build includes all of the above with the exception of a pared down crt0 and excludes the EVT.
+ - **pcrel_application**: this type of build uses PC relative operations for working with variables and calling functions.
+PC relative code can be compiled, and then loaded and run from anywhere in RAM, but due to relative operations having a limited range of +/- 32K, the size of the application and all of its accompanying data is limited to 32K in total.
+This kind of build could lend itself nicely to device drivers for an operating system, or very simple applications.

-The idea behind these two different builds comes down to how you might build and write software for a bare metal system.
+The idea behind these different builds comes down to how you might build and write software for a bare metal system.
 For example, you may use a standalone build to implement some kind of operating system or monitor, and perhaps this allows you to load in code over a serial link and execute it.
 That code may be some kind of application that you want to test and debug, and which itself does not require an EVT.

 ### Get started (installation)
 You can build or install the required tools on a variety of operating systems.
 Installation instructions are broken out by operating system (or group of) as each is a little different to the last, so please refer to the appropriate INSTALL-xxxx.md file in this repo.